The Longest Journey (video game): Synopsis

 Seeking to get back to Stark, April tracks down a Starkian named Brian Westhouse, who provides her with a pocket watch Cortez gave him before he came to Arcadia back in the 1930s.
 Returning to Stark, April learns from Cortez that the Balance has become endangered, as the current Guardian left their realm when their replacement failed to show, and a rogue group of Sentinels in Stark, calling themselves the Vanguard, seek to reunify Earth despite this being too soon to happen.
 Because of the Guardian's absence, April is told that recent events show chaos is beginning to be sown across Stark, and that Arcadia will be hit as well - the Vanguard attempting to influence people there to join in their efforts for reunification.
 To prevent this, Cortez explains that April must find several things - the second disc; information on the Vanguard and the location of the Guardian's successor; and the entrance to the Guardian's realm.

 April manages to secure information on the Vanguard from the Newport police, and has it decoded by a hacker named Burns Flipper.
-Through the data, she learns the Vanguard are led by wealthy magnate Jacob McAllen, aided by Gordon Halloway - the Guardian's missing successor, who was experimented on by the Vanguard, changing them into a cold, logical man.
+Through the data, she learns the Vanguard are led by wealthy magnate Jacob McAllen, aided by Gordon Halloway - the Guardian's missing successor, who was experimented on by the Vanguard, changing him into a cold, logical man.
 Whilst waiting for a fake ID to be made by Burns, April experiences a Shift and returns to Arcadia.
 There she focuses on finding the second disc, as well as the gems needed to power it, completing a series of prophecies to claim each one on a journey beyond Marcuria, given a magical talisman by Tobias, while accompanied on her travels by a talking bird she calls Crow.
 Upon returning to the city with three of the Draic Kin gems, April is forced into a Shift back to Stark, where she learns Cortez was abducted during her time in Arcadia.
 Returning home to her college accommodation, she finds Halloway waiting for her with Vanguard troops, ready to seize what she acquired.